-- 1. Item Size attribute is evaluated for each outputs relationship.
-There is no specific order when there are multiple outputs relationships for the Function. - 2.
+- 5. Item Size attribute is evaluated for each outputs relationship.
+There is no specific order when there are multiple outputs relationships for the Function. - 6.
 Produces Amount attribute is evaluated for each produces relationship.
-There is no specific order when there are multiple produces relationships for the function. - 3.
-If the Function is a multi-exit function, the Exit Logic attribute is evaluated. - 4.
+There is no specific order when there are multiple produces relationships for the function. - 7.
 The End Logic attribute is evaluated.
-The End Logic script is where any post conditions can be performed.
+The End Logic script is where any post conditions can be performed. - 8.
+If the Function is a multi-exit function, the Exit Logic attribute is evaluated.

-However, if the Functions are located in a branch other than the kill branch and the kill branch completes execution before the completion of the Function, the Function will terminate execution at the same time that the kill branch completes execution.
+Note 1: if the Functions are located in a branch other than the kill branch and the kill branch completes execution before Function execution (step 5 above) is complete, the Function will terminate execution at the same time that the kill branch completes execution.
 If this termination time is before its normal execution, i.e. at the end of the Function's duration, then